intel/he-toolkit/kit/PLUGINS.md

 ```

 ## Creating a new plugin
 The simplest version of a plugin must include a main directory
-that contains a toml file and at least one python file, as shown
+that contains a TMOL file and at least one python file, as shown
 in the following example

 ```